Indian Movies released in IMAX [Updated August 2026]

 They got permission to shoot inside the Taj Mahal premises, and about 50% of the filming was completed as well.

-Here’s a screenshot from its production promo, showing that 1.43:1 aspect ratio captured by those 70mm cameras:
+Here’s a screenshot from its production promo, showing that the 1.43:1 aspect ratio was captured by IMAX film cameras:

 But sadly, some dreams never come true!

 There is a movie called Mystic India, produced by BAPS (an International NGO).
-It is claimed first major 70mm IMAX movie based in India.
+It is also a large-format IMAX movie filmed in India.

-Looking at its original trailer in 1.43:1 aspect ratio, this confirms the claim.
+Looking at its original trailer in a 1.43:1 aspect ratio, this confirms the claim.

-But since it is not a Bollywood or South Indian movie, we can’t call it a proper commercial film.
+But since it is neither a Bollywood nor a South Indian film, it cannot be considered a conventional commercial movie.

-Mystic India follows the true story of an 11-year-old child yogi named Nilkanth, whose message of “unity in diversity”.
+Mystic India follows the true story of an 11-year-old child yogi named Nilkanth, whose message is “unity in diversity”.

 Takeaways

-So now you know about all Indian movies that were released in IMAX.
+So now you know about all the Indian movies that were released in IMAX.

 I really hope some big Indian director tries their hand at 70mm film cameras someday.
 But for that, we need a big GT theatre.
 Hope that also comes to fruition.
 There is a lot we can do with this technology, as our movies are now moving towards more VFX-heavy screenplays.